What is Spread the Warmth

 As well as getting vaccinated, there are some other simple measures we can take to reduce the spread of illness – which is especially important this year.

 Regularly washing our hands with soap and water is one of the best ways to stop germs spreading.
-It's a good idea to keep some antibacterial gel with you when you're out and about, too.
+It's a good idea to keep some hand sanitiser alcohol based gel with you when you're out and about, too.

 You can also:

-- leave windows ajar to let fresh air circulate when meeting people indoors
+- leave windows ajar to let fresh air circulate during the day or when meeting people indoors

 - avoid close contact with people who are unwell.

-Wearing plenty of layers is the best way to keep warm in winter.
-If you're heading out, make sure you take some extra layers, even if you don’t need them immediately – the temperature can drop significantly when the sun goes in.
+Dressing for the weather can be difficult to judge.
+Wear layers is the best way to keep warm in winter.
+If you're heading out, make sure you take some extra layers, hat, scarf, gloves, waterproof coat, even if you don’t need them immediately – the temperature can drop significantly when the sun goes in.

 It's a good idea to stock up on cold and sore throat remedies, too.
 Your pharmacist can give you advice on what might help if you're feeling under the weather.